.png)

 Notification of Merger, Consolidation, and Acquisition to KPPU

-In accordance with Article 29 Law No. 5/1999 jo.
-Article 5 GR No. 57/2010, the merger, consolidation and acquisition with certain asset value and/or sales value are required to be notified to KPPU no later than 30 (thirty) business days from the effective enforcement of such merger, consolidation, or acquisition.
-Reporting to KPPU aims to avoid the formation of monopoly in regards to business activities and unfair business competition.
-If the entrepreneurs do not submit a written notification to KPPU, they will be subject to a sanction in the form of an administrative fine of Rp1.000.000.000,- (one billion rupiah) for each day of delay, provided that the overall administrative fine is not higher than Rp25.000.000.000,- (twenty five billion rupiah).
+In accordance with Article 29 Law 5/1999 jo.
+Article 5 GR 57/2010, the merger, consolidation or acquisition with certain asset value and/or sales value is required to be notified to KPPU no later than 30 (thirty) business days from the effective enforcement of such merger, consolidation or acquisition.
+The detailed provisions regarding notification of merger, consolidation and acquisition to KPPU will be further elaborated in Chapter XVI below.

 Protection for Shareholders

-Shareholders who do not agree with the resolution of the GMS regarding the merger/acquisition may only use their rights as referred to in Article 62 Law No. 40/2007, in which the shareholders can request the company to purchase their shares at a fair price.
+Shareholders who do not agree with the resolution of the GMS regarding merger, consolidation, or acquisition may use their rights as referred to in Article 62 Law 40/2007, in which the shareholders can request the company to purchase their shares at a fair price.
 In principle, the company is obliged to buy it.
-If the shares requested to be purchased by the company exceed the limits of the provisions for share buyback by the company, the company is obliged to ensure that the remaining shares are purchased by a third party.
+If the shares requested to be purchased by the company exceed the limits of the buyback provisions under Law 40/2007, the company is obliged to ensure that the remaining shares are purchased by a third party.

 Protection for the Company’s Employees

-If one of the parties is not willing, then this can be the reason for termination of employment.
-According to Article 154A (1) Law No. 13/2003, the termination of employment may occur due to the reason the company is merging, consolidating or in the process of being acquired, and the company or the employee is not willing to continue the employment relationship, or the employer are not willing to accept the employee.
+According to Article 154A (1) Law 13/2003, the termination of employment may occur due to the reason the company is merging, consolidating or in the process of being acquired, and the company or the employee is not willing to continue the employment relationship, or the employer is not willing to accept the employee.
+Upon termination of employment, the employee is entitled to severance pay and/or service pay, and compensation pay that should have been received, which is further stipulated under GR 35/2021.

-In some circumstances, industrial relations disputes can occur between entrepreneurs and workers.
-Nevertheless, during the settlement of such disputes, entrepreneurs and workers must carry out its daily obligations.
-Entrepreneurs can also take action to suspend workers who are in the process of terminating employment relationship, by continuing to pay wages along with other rights commonly received by workers.
-The implementation of the obligations is carried out until the completion of the process settlement in such appropriate levels.
+In some circumstances, industrial relations disputes can occur between employers and workers because of the termination resulting from the merger, consolidation, or acquisition.
+Nevertheless, during the settlement of such disputes, employers and workers must carry out their daily obligations.[2]
+Employers can also take action to suspend workers who are in the process of terminating employment relationship, by continuing to pay wages along with other rights commonly received by workers.
+The implementation of the obligations shall continue until the conclusion of the industrial relations dispute resolution process with final and binding legal force, in accordance with the laws and regulations on industrial relations dispute resolution.

-According to the Elucidation of Article 157A Law No. 13/2003, the term of “appropriate level” can be defined as dispute resolution at several levels as follows:
+According to the Elucidation of Article 157A Law 13/2003, the term of “appropriate level” can be defined as dispute resolution at several levels such as: (i) bipartite; (ii) mediation or conciliation or arbitration; or (iii) industrial relations court.

 -